Jack Landrón: Jackie Washington

 Washington taught Joan Baez "There But For Fortune" by Phil Ochs, which provided Baez with her first appearance on the singles chart.
 (Evidence that Baez learned the song from him lies in a lyric change; where Ochs had written "whose face is growing pale", Washington, being black, had substituted "whose life has grown stale"—which is how Baez sings it.)

 On 25 July 1968 Washington was master of ceremonies for a political rally supporting anti-Vietnam War presidential candidate Eugene McCarthy held at the Red Sox' Fenway Park.

 As the first performer to headline the Caffè Lena in Saratoga Springs, New York, in 1960, Washington was invited back in January 2010 to perform as part of an ongoing celebration of the club's 50th anniversary, with Bill Staines as the opening act.
 On 1 Feb 2013 he returned to Club Passim (formerly Club 47) in Cambridge, Mass.

 Washington y Landrón's first album in 45 years, Curbside Cotillion, was released in 2012, his first recording as Jack Landrón.
 He is featured in the documentary For the Love of the Music: the Club 47 Folk Revival (2013).
 On 19 Dec 2014 Landrón spoke at the Cambridge Forum in Harvard Square, Massachusetts, about his experiences during Freedom Summer's voter registration drive in Mississippi in 1964.
 This appearance can be viewed on YouTube.

-Originally managed by Manny Greenhill, Joan Baez's manager, Washington was later managed by Mitch Greenhill, (Manny's son), through Folklore Productions.
+Originally managed by Manny Greenhill, Joan Baez's manager, Washington was later managed by Mitch Greenhill (Manny's son) through Folklore Productions.
 He later did his own bookings.
-Apart from his acting career, Washington in later years presented himself more as a story-teller than as a singer.
+Apart from his acting career, Washington in later years presented himself more as a storyteller than as a singer.

 Actor

 Washington y Landrón relocated to Manhattan to pursue acting under the name of Jack Landrón.
 One of his earliest performances was in the 1966 National Educational Television production of Tennessee Williams' one-act play Ten Blocks on the Camino Real (1948), starring Lotte Lenya and Martin Sheen; this has been available on DVD.
 He has done extensive work in commercials and continues to compose.
 In 1975, as Jack Landrón, he performed in the Broadway musical Doctor Jazz.

 Landrón is a member of the board of the New York Screen Actors' Guild.

 In the fall of 2007 Landrón appeared in Maxwell Anderson’s Night Over Taos, directed by Estelle Parsons..

-In 2009 he relocated to West Hollywood, Los Angeles to pursue work in television and film.
+In 2009 he relocated to West Hollywood, Los Angeles, to pursue work in television and film.
 He currently lives in Los Angeles' Chinatown.